wprender/cloudbreak-docs/docs/gcp_cb_ui.md

 `Validate blueprint:` feature to validate or not the Ambari blueprint.
 By default is switched on.

+## Cluster termination

+You can terminate running or stopped clusters with the `terminate` button in the cluster details.

+Sometimes Cloudbreak cannot synchronize it's state with the cluster state at the cloud provider and the cluster can't be terminated.
+In this case with the `Forced termination` option in the termination dialog box you can terminate the cluster at the Cloudbreak side anyway. **In this case you may need to manually remove resources at the cloud provider.**

 ## Next steps

 Congrats!
 Your cluster should now be up and running.
 To learn more about it we have some [interesting insights](operations.md) about Cloudbreak clusters.